refaktor/rye-website/content/meet_rye/basics/assignment.md

 ## Left set-words

-You will se _why_ later, but Rye also has set-words that take value from the left.
+You will see _why_ later, but Rye also has set-words that take a value from the left.

 ```clojure
 "Jim" :name